rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css.md

 If you use BEM, stick to that notation without exception.

-Otherwise, it is recommended that you use a hyphen to separate words in selectors and spell them in lower case, and all words in the selector must be separated.
+Otherwise, it is recommended that you use a hyphen to separate words in selectors and spell them in lower case, and all the words in the selector must be separated.

 [More about BEM](https://en.bem.info/methodology/quick-start/)